willmorrison1/DART-atmos-corr/tutorials/Multi-line-of-sight-images/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-This file is available for reference.
+This image is available for reference.

 ```r
 writeRaster(x = zPath,